SuperZombi/Discord-Music-Status/README.md

     - Chrome Store (soon)
     - Firefox Store (soon)
     - Manually [chrome.zip](https://github.com/SuperZombi/Discord-Music-Status/releases).
+4. Restart Browser (if it was running).
-4. Launch Discord.
+5. Launch Discord.
-5. Play the music.
+6. Play the music.
 (Media info is taken from your Browser Media Center)